X-LANCE/SLAM-LLM/examples/st_covost2/README.md

 #In this phase, we conduct multimodal machine translation training to enhance the final performance.
 bash mmt.sh

-#monolingual SRT training.
+#monolingual SRT training and multitask training.
 bash srt.sh

-#multilingual multitask training.
 bash zsrt.sh
 ```

 ## Infer Stage
 You can try our pre-trained model.
-Example for en-zh translation of CoVoST-2.

 ```
 bash infer_enzh.sh